claucia/cs50x-final-project/README.md

 ### Home

 It is a dashboard that shows how many blood bags of which blood type is available in the blood bank stock.
-There are also blood request statistics, with how many pending, approved, and rejected requests.
+There are also blood request statistics showing how many pending, approved, and rejected requests.

 ### Users